Bukit Jelutong

 Bukit Jelutong (est. pop.
 44,000) is an upscale suburb of Shah Alam, Selangor, Malaysia.
 The suburb is a planned community, with an area of over 2200 acre and developed by Guthrie Property Holding Berhad (GPHB), a subsidiary company of Sime Darby.
 Due to the suburb's upscale status, the residential units in Bukit Jelutong are mostly low-density bungalows and duplex houses, as well as some terraced houses.
 Bukit Jelutong has many parks and open grass areas.

 History

-Bukit Jelutong is located on a former oil palm plantation, the Bukit Jelutong Estate, which was owned by Kumpulan Guthrie Berhad.
+Bukit Jelutong is located on a former oil palm plantation, the Bukit Jelutong Estate, which was owned by Kumpulan Guthrie Berhad along with other estates in Selangor owned by the company which were collectively known as the "Guthrie Corridor".

+The first property project of Guthrie Berhad, Bukit Jelutong is an integrated township with a garden city concept which covers over 840 hectares.
+The company had paid over RM 50 million to the Selangor state government for converting the land.

 The development of Bukit Jelutong began in 1996, with the construction of the Guthrie Pavilion building, the present headquarters of GPHB.
 Since then, Bukit Jelutong has emerged as a much sought-after address in Shah Alam, with consistently well-received sales launches and price levels of real estate approaching those in more established areas in the Klang Valley, e.g. Petaling Jaya and Subang Jaya.
 In July 2005, the Guthrie Corridor Expressway connecting Bukit Jelutong to Rawang opened.